theno/fabsetup/howtos/fabsetup_custom.md

       └── ...            # <--- custom files and templates
   ```

-Every time you change anything in your `fabsetup_custom` repo you should commit
+Every time you change something in your `fabsetup_custom` repo you should
-the changes and create a backup.
-Note: the `fabsetup_custom` repo should not
+commit the changes and create a backup.
+Note: the `fabsetup_custom` repo
-be made public, e.g. on github.
+should not be made public, e.g. on github.

 Tasks which use data from the `fabsetup_custom` are decorated by the decorator
 function `needs_repo_fabsetup_custom()` which is defined in